Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Using lime in a chicken run serves a different purpose than inside the coop.
 While coop use focuses on moisture absorption under bedding, run use focuses on drying muddy areas and managing odor on the soil surface.

-• Application: You can use agricultural lime (CaCO3) to help dry out persistently muddy or high-traffic areas in the run.
+Application: You can use agricultural lime (CaCO₃) to help dry out persistently muddy or high-traffic areas in the run.
 Rake the area, broadcast the lime more heavily than you would in the coop, and then rake it into the top couple of inches of soil.
-This is one of many ways of protecting runs from excessive moisture.
+This is one of many ways of fixing a muddy chicken run.

-• Safety: While ag lime is non-caustic, it’s best to apply it when the run is dry to avoid it clumping.
+Safety: While ag lime is non-caustic, it is best to apply it when the run is dry to avoid it clumping.
 You can let your chickens back in immediately, but applying it during a rainfall or lightly wetting it down will help it incorporate into the soil faster and reduce any dust.

 Pelletized vs. Powdered Lime

-When shopping, you’ll see both powdered and pelletized (or prilled) lime.
+When shopping, you will see both powdered and pelletized (or prilled) lime.

-• Pelletized Lime: This is an excellent choice for outdoor chicken runs.
-It’s the same product (calcium carbonate) just formed into small pellets.
+Pelletized Lime: This is an excellent choice for outdoor chicken runs.
+It is the same product (calcium carbonate) just formed into small pellets.
 It is virtually dust-free, making it much safer to apply.
 The pellets break down with rain and time, releasing the lime into the soil.
 It is not as effective for immediate moisture-wicking on a coop floor, which is why powdered is preferred indoors.

 A Note on Lime for Duck Coops